jaredtconnor/jaredtconnor.com/content/blog/installing-node-on-linux-via-wsl.md

 nvm install -lts
 ```

 This should install the latest LTS version of Node.js.
-To verify the installation worked correctly, we cna run `node -- version` which should output:
+To verify the installation worked correctly, we can run `node --version` which should output:

 ```
 # => [version_number]